Home

 Bargaining Gives You A Useful Temporary Sense Of Control

 This one of the 7 stages of grief gives you a sense of control.
-If there is something you did wrong, then there is hope that you can learn a new way and recover.
+If there is something you did wrong, then there is hope you can learn a new way and recover.

 Often though, bargaining leads you to blame yourself for things that you didn't do wrong.